chris-short/devopsish.com/content/post/122/index.md

 [Announcing FireHydrant, a tool to manage incidents](https://www.firehydrant.io/blog/announcing-firehydrant-a-tool-to-manage-incidents/) — "FireHydrant delivers a modern incident management process that will automate and apply industry best-practices allowing your team to put out fires faster, learn from your incidents, and focus on preventing them in the future."

-[terraform-provider-dominos](https://ndmckinley.github.io/terraform-provider-dominos/) — "[E]ven though it’s a joke it will still order you a pizza.
+[terraform-provider-dominos](https://ndmckinley.github.io/terraform-provider-dominos/) — "[E]ven though it's a joke it will still order you a pizza.
 You are going to get a pizza.
-You should be careful with this provider, if you don’t want a pizza."
+You should be careful with this provider, if you don't want a pizza."
 Storing my credit card info in Vault seems natural now.

 [valeriansaliou/sonic](https://github.com/valeriansaliou/sonic) — 🦔 Fast, lightweight & schema-less search backend.
 An alternative to Elasticsearch that runs on a few MBs of RAM.